 Mary-Lou VanBerkel; Chair, London Catholic District School Board & PIC (London, ON)

-“We have had the good fortune to have Chris Vollum present to students, parents and teachers over the past two years on the benefits and perils of Facebook.
+“We have had the good fortune to have Chris Vollum present to students, parents and teachers over the past two years on the benefits and perils of Social Media.
 Strong positive feedback confirms that many were not fully aware of the impact of the different privacy settings.
-With ongoing changes to Facebook, we will continue to bring Chris back to provide a balanced, honest and appropriately targeted message to our community.”
+With ongoing changes to Social Media, we will continue to bring Chris back to provide a balanced, honest and appropriately targeted message to our community.”

 Donald Kawasoe; Head of the Prep & Upper Schools, Upper Canada College (Toronto, ON)